Xcash-Labs/xcashlabs-docs/docs/en/interacting/dpops/node-installation.md

 ![instalation script](instalation-script.png)

 !!! info
-    It is strongly recommended to run the installer inside a terminal multiplexer such as **byobu** or **tmux** to prevent interruptions caused by SSH disconnects.
+    You can opt to run the installer inside a terminal multiplexer such as **byobu** or **tmux** if you get interruptions caused by SSH disconnects.

 Choose **Install** from the installer menu to begin.